Memorable Manitobans: John E. Tulloch (1880-1945)

 During the First World War, he served four years as a Captain in the 10th Field Ambulance, receiving the Military Cross.
 He returned to Canada with the rank of Major.
 He then joined the Consolidated Optical Company, staying there 26 years before retiring in June 1945.
 During the Second World War, he helped in the training and administration of militia units in Manitoba.

 On 28 April 1909, he married Catherine Robertson Gordon (1880-1960) at Wentworth, Ontario.
 They had a daughter, Marjorie Elizabeth Gordon Tulloch (1910-2001, wife of Frederic W. Christie).
 In 1945, the family lived at 247 Oak Street in Winnipeg.
-He was a member of the Winnipeg Art Club, Winnipeg Sketch Club, Winnipeg Camera Club, Winnipeg Winter Club, Winnipeg Rotary Club, Elmhurst Golf Club, and Crescent-Fort Rouge United Church.
+He was a member of the Winnipeg Art Club, Winnipeg Sketch Club, Winnipeg Camera Club, Winnipeg Winter Club, Winnipeg Rotary Club, Elmhurst Golf and Country Club, and Crescent-Fort Rouge United Church.

 Birth and marriage registrations, Ancestry.

 Obituary [Catherine Robertson Tulloch], Winnipeg Free Press, 15 February 1960, page 11.

 We thank Julia Payne for providing additional information used here.